The Most Powerful Man in the World (and His Identical Twin Brother): Plot

 On Burton's instructions, Kevin observes his reflection in the shard of a broken mirror despite Dean's warnings not to look at reflective surfaces.
 He suddenly finds himself dressed in a fully white suit, preparing to give a speech in front of a crowd of Guilty Remnant members gathered outside the Melbourne capitol.
 Kevin realizes that he has switched places with his identical twin brother - the President.
 As part of the speech, Kevin calls on Liam Playford - one of Grace's children who is seated in the front row alongside his siblings - to read an essay about why he no longer needs his parents.
 Kevin attempts to ask Liam questions on his mother's behalf, but Liam does not answer meaningfully.

 The event is interrupted by Evie, who in this world is protesting against the GR.
 Kevin is ushered to his presidential limousine by his security detail, which includes Australian chief of police Kevin Yarborough as his personal bodyguard.
 On the way, Kevin's chief of staff informs him over the phone that Ukrainian separatists are preparing to release a nuclear warhead, and that the United States has two hours to launch a preemptive attack.
 Kevin declines the Secretary of Defense's request to raise their alert state to DEFCON 2 and demands to speak with Evie in the limo.
 He tells Evie on her father's behalf that John loves her, but Evie rebuffs him, revealing that in this reality, the rest of her family perished in a state-ordered drone strike.

 Kevin suddenly vomits a spew of water and experiences a series of distorted memories before reawakening at the Playford ranch, where a violent rainstorm is flooding the property.
 John, Michael and Kevin Sr. pull Kevin out of the pond and take him inside the house.
-Kevin has his father drown him in the Playfords' bathtub so he can complete his mission.
+As Kevin has not yet communicated with Christopher Sunday in the land of the dead, Kevin has his father drown him in the Playfords' bathtub so he can complete his mission.